Hilal-Tapan/browser-technologies-2223/README.md

 ## The survey
-The user story that i chose is the survey.
-This is because i always use the basics of html and I wanted to go a little more in dept with the language.
+The user story that I chose is the survey.
+This is because I always use the basics of html and I wanted to go a little more in dept with the language.

 ### Requirements
 * Student data (name + number) required